Independent schools registration and operational guidance

 Frequency are registered independent schools inspected

-96. Estyn will also carry out annual monitoring inspections in independent schools which are specially organised to make ALP, except in the year when a full inspection is scheduled.
+96. Estyn will also carry out monitoring inspections in all independent schools, typically each school will receive one full and one monitoring inspection within each inspection cycle (6 year period).
 Further, where any independent school is giving cause for concern, inspection will usually be more frequent.
 Part 3 gives further information on this.
 CIW will inspect boarding accommodation and pupil welfare in boarding schools normally at least every 3 years, but typically 12 to 18 months in independent schools which are specially organised to make ALP, including those independent schools with linked education and children’s home provision.

 Applying to become a faith or church school